 In the U.S., transportation is climate enemy number one.
 America’s transportation system produces more greenhouse gas emissions than any other sector of our economy and, on its own, is responsible for 4 percent of the world’s greenhouse gas emissions – more than the entire economies of France and the United Kingdom combined.

 Every day, we use millions of plastic bags, straws and utensils, and foam cups and containers for just a few minutes before tossing them, and then they can pollute our environment for hundreds of years.
 We can protect our health and marine animals by banning or limiting these products, as hundreds of communities and nine states have already done.
 Banning Single-use Plastics describes the specific problems, actions, and best practices for reducing these polluting items.

-People across America regularly breathe unhealthy air that increases their risk of premature death, asthma attacks and other adverse health impacts.
+People across America regularly breathe polluted air that increases their risk of premature death, and can also trigger asthma attacks and other adverse health impacts.
 In 2018, 108 million Americans lived in areas that experienced more than 100 days of degraded air quality.

 New report profiles six case studies of early electric bus adopters across the nation.
 By understanding common pitfalls and best practices, cities, agencies and school districts can ensure a smoother roll-out of electric buses, helping reduce climate pollution and protect public health.